Two loops, four tops and two $\gamma_5$ schemes: a renormalization story: Computational set-up

 The combination of the two-loop bare amplitudes with the one-loop insertions of the one-loop counterterms yields a local\footnote{ The locality for the counterterm can be confirmed by checking that the double pole arising from the two-loop diagrams (see Fig.~\ref{fig:props}) is -1/2 of the double pole of the diagrams arising from the one-loop insertion of the one-loop counterterms (see Fig.~\ref{fig:propsct}), as we did in our computation. } but kinematics-dependent divergent part, which cannot be reabsorbed by the SM renormalization constants alone.
 In order to renormalize such contribution, redundant operators are needed.
 In this work we employ the following operators:

 We notice that, for the purpose of the gluon propagator renormalization, the choice $\mathcal{R}_{\partial ^2 G} = \left( D^\mu G^A_{\mu \nu} - g_s {\textstyle\sum_\psi} \bar{\psi} \gamma_\nu T^A \psi \right)^2$ of Ref.~\cite{Duhr:2025zqw} (which we follow for the definition of $\mathcal{R}_{\partial^2 t}$) would be equivalent.
 However, this choice would then feed back in Eqs.~(\ref{eq:RGQ}-\ref{eq:RGt}).
 We stress that the choice of redundant operators is non-unique, affecting the final results for the RGEs.
 For this reason, we present in App.~\ref{app:Amplitude} the two-point functions where no renormalization of redundant operators at two-loop level has been performed, allowing for a different basis choice and future comparison.
 Additionally, we present the results in the on-shell basis, where no redundant operators are present, in App.~\ref{app:OSBasis}.
+We stress that employing an on-shell EFT basis allows to use a minimal and non-redundant set of operators.
+Hence after reducing to such a basis, the differences in the choice of redundant operators has to vanish.

 In principle, also the contribution from the operator $\mathcal{R}_{Qt}^{(1)}=(\bar{Q}_L t_R)(\bar{t}_R Q_L)$ should be considered.
 This operator can be reduced to the Warsaw basis by means of the one-loop corrected Fierz identities \cite{Fuentes-Martin:2022vvu}, projecting into the Yukawa operator and to $\op{tH}{}\equiv \op{uH}{33}$, which are connected to the top mass via